National Sea Grant Funding Opportunity: Addressing Economic and Market Needs of the U.S. Aquaculture Industry

 OPEN.
 Annual deadlines of April 1 and October 1.

-CLOSED.
+OPEN.
 The National Sea Grant program announced a funding opportunity for its American Lobster Research Program, which will support research to address critical gaps in knowledge about how the American Lobster and its fishery is being impacted by environmental change.
 Research topics suitable for study on American lobster under this Federal Funding Opportunity (FFO) should have a geographic focus of the Gulf of Maine and/or Georges Bank and address one or more of the following:

 (1) Increased understanding of life history parameters, including but not limited to, migration, growth, and maturity;